 Famous Croats in Art

 Mestrovic is one of Croatia’s best-known sculptors.
-Born in 1883 in a village in present-day Slavonia, he moved to Split to work as an apprentice in a stone cutter’s workshop before going to study at the Academy of Fine Arts in Vienna at the age of 18.
+Born in 1883 in a present-day Slavonian village, he moved to Split to work as an apprentice in a stone cutter’s workshop.
+He then went on to study at the Academy of Fine Arts in Vienna at the age of 18.
 Moving on to Paris, his work started to attract attention from others in the art world at the time.
 Having moved back to Croatia in the 1920s, he was imprisoned for three months during World War II by the then fascist government, although was released following the intervention of the Vatican.
 Escaping to Western Europe, Mestrovic moved to the United States after World War II to teach at Syrcacuse University.
-After gaining American citizenship in 1954, Mestrovic stayed in the U.S. for the remainder of his life, and died there in 1962.
+After gaining American citizenship in 1954, Mestrovic stayed in the U.S. for the remainder of his life.
+He died there in 1962.

 Another famous Croatian sculptor, Nemon was born in Osijek in 1906.
 Also moving to Vienna to study, he then spent a large part of the 1920s and most of the 1930s in Brussels, before escaping to England just prior to World War II.
 Known as the “sculptor of the nation’s leaders”, Nemon produced a number of sculptures of high profile figures, including members of the British Royal family (such as the Queen and the Duke of Edinburgh); Viscount Montgomery; and former British Prime Ministers Harold Macmillan, Margaret Thatcher and Winston Churchill.
 His statue of Montgomery can be seen outside the Ministry of Defence in Whitehall, London, whilst the statue of Winston Churchill is located in the House of Commons.
 (The foot of the statue is often rubbed by MPs for luck.)